udaybjoshi/nyc311-ml-platform/docs/PROJECT_SCOPING.md

 ### Current State

-NYC 311 operations teams currently lack:
+Chicago 311 operations teams currently lack:
 1. **Visibility into demand spikes** until resources are already overwhelmed
 2. **Historical lifecycle tracking** - when status changes occur and how long requests stay in each state
 3. **Proactive resource allocation** based on predicted demand